Vanilla-OS/documentation/docs/installation/index.md

 Once you shrank it by how much space you want to take from Windows and dedicate to Vanilla OS (at least 25GB), click "Resize/Move".

 ### Creating the new partitions
 After shrinking your Windows partition, you will be left with unallocated space.
 You will have to create 2 partitions in this space.
-Right click on it and select "New".
+Right-click on it and select "New".

 Create a 1024MB partition with an `ext4` file system.
 Click "Add".
 This will be your `/boot` partition.